 We are co-developing 240+ community homes in one of our nation’s most challenging housing markets, together with almost 1,000 community and civic leaders, and backed by funding from major partners.

-Less than 12% of people with intellectual or developmental disabilities (IDD) rent or own their own home, despite 79% of people with IDD reporting a desire to rent or own their own home.
+Less than 12% of people with intellectual or developmental disabilities (IDD) rent or own their own home.

 Donors & Investors